minvws/nl-kat-coordination/docs/source/technical_design/containers.md

 git clone https://github.com/minvws/nl-kat-coordination.git
 ```

-If this is your first install, and you do not have an .env file yet, you can create an .env file using the following command:
+If this is your first install, and you do not have an .env file yet, you can create an `.env` file using the following command:

 ```shell
 make env
 ```

-This will create an .env file with the default values.
+This will create an `.env` file with the default values.
 You can edit this file to change the default values.
+Make sure that you also add the keys and values from `.env-defaults` to your `.env` file, and modify them for production use where necessary.

 Now you can pull and start the containers using the following command:

 ```shell
 docker-compose -f docker-compose.release-example.yml up -d